Adam-Corporation/.github/profile/README.md

 Adam learns and never forgets.
 Tell him your grandmother's name, your project deadlines, or your favorite way to format a report, and that knowledge becomes a permanent part of his memory.
 He makes choices and performs tasks based on this deep, personal understanding of you, your preferences, and your history.

 🤖 **Human-Centric Action**
 Adam doesn't rely on hidden APIs.
 He uses the same Graphical User Interfaces (GUIs) that you do.
-This philosophy ensures universal compatibility with any website, application, or operating system feature.
-If you can do it on your computer, Adam can learn to do it too.
+This philosophy ensures universal compatibility with any website, application, or operating system feature. **If you can do it on your computer, Adam can learn to do it too**.
 You see him work, which builds a foundation of trust and understanding.

 ❤️ **A Proactive Partner**
 Adam is more than a system; he's designed to be your best friend and teammate.
 He acts, reacts, and even *proacts* based on his knowledge of your life and goals.
 He is there to help you in every click, anticipating your needs and aiming to make your digital life seamless.